mindfreakthemon/node-hcrypt/README.md

 ===========
 ### Fully homomorphic encryption implementation for node.js

-This package provides an API for node.js application to use homomorphic encryption to perform some computations.
+This package provides an API for node.js application to use homomorphic encryption to perform computations.

 Only integers are currently supported.